Scenario Planning Explained: Definition, Process & Best Practices

 The four most common types of scenario planning you’ll come across in business settings are:

 This is the classic financial planning use case where you build models for different cases of business and financial performance.
 If you’ve built multiple scenarios in your annual planning process, you’ve done quantitative scenario analysis.

 2. Normative Scenario Analysis

 A goal-oriented form of scenario planning most popular in traditional corporate settings where you lay out where you’d like the company to be at the end of the given period.
 It’s a much more qualitative approach that focuses more on company vision than financials.

 A more granular form of scenario planning that explains the possible outcomes of individual decisions or events in the short term.
 This is the kind of analysis you do when you build scenarios alongside individual department leaders.

 This is the kind of scenario analysis that focuses more on external factors than internal ones.
 You may involve industry analysts to better understand how the market is receiving your product and how roadmap decisions would impact total addressable market (TAM).

 While it’s good to know what each of these types of scenario planning is, worrying about which is the “right” one won’t do you much good.

-The reality is that strategic finance teams should be running scenario analyses that look more like a blend of each type.
+The reality is that strategic finance teams should be running scenario analyses that look more like a blend of each type (you can use scenario planning software to help with this).
 You need to understand the company’s numbers inside and out at the macro and micro levels.
 And you need to master financial storytelling to explain the “why” behind those numbers.